bytejungle/R6-weather-project/README.md

 5. Copy the contents of `.env.example` to `.env` and configure the database values and add your WeatherBit api key.
 6. Install composer packages with `composer install`
 7. Install NPM packages using `npm install`
-8. Generate the Laravel application key using `php artisan key generate`.
+8. Generate the Laravel application key using `php artisan key:generate`.
 9. Run database migrations using `php artisan migrate:fresh`.
 10. Start the development server using `npm run dev`.
 11. In another terminal, serve the web application with `php artisan serve`.